 The secret(s) to the best Prime Rib:

-Elevate the meat: I use a baker’s rack inside the roasting pan to cook the Prime Rib evenly, for good air circulation.
+- Elevate the meat.
+Use a baker’s rack inside the roasting pan to cook the Prime Rib evenly, for good air circulation.

-Let the meat rest: You won’t need Prime Rib au jus if you wait a bit and give the meat time to rest.
+- Let the meat rest.
+Don't rush this step!
+You won’t need Prime Rib au jus if you wait a bit and give the meat time to rest.
 As with almost all meats, allowing the roast to rest helps the muscle fibers relax.
 Resting helps hold onto all that flavorful liquid.
 Slicing too soon may result in all the juices escaping onto your carving board and drying out the roast.

-Make a great sauce: This Mustard Cream Sauce is the end all, be all of beef sauces.
-No you don't need it, but you'll want it, trust me!
+- Make a great sauce.
+This Mustard Cream Sauce is the end all, be all of beef sauces.
+No you don't need it, but you'll want it!
+There's a pretty perfect horseradish sauce here, too, for the old-school diners.

 What can you do with Prime Rib leftovers?

 Lucky, lucky, you!
-When I have leftover Prime Rib, I pile thinly sliced meat on leftover Soft Yeast Buns with caramelized onions and mustard cream sauce for the most decadent sandwich ever.
+If that's the case, pile thinly sliced leftover meat on Soft Yeast Buns with caramelized onions and mustard cream sauce or a dollop of horseradish for the most decadent sandwich ever.

 Prime Rib with Mustard Cream Sauce